-Crete came back recently onto my radar, this time thanks to friends who travelled there and came back enchanted: ‘The beaches!
+Crete came back onto my radar, this time thanks to friends who travelled there and came back enchanted: “The beaches!
 The food!
-The history!’
+The history!”
 And that’s how my love story with Chania started…

 A museum like no other

-It was my last night in Chania – and in Greece – and I kept the restaurant I had heard a lot about for my goodbye to the island.
-I was lucky to get a table at Tamam, steps from the harbor and in a 600 years old house that was once a Turkish bath.
-One of the most atmospheric restaurants in town, the lamb I had for dinner was one of the best meals of my entire Greek trip – despite being next to a table of very loud German tourists.
-I have no idea how the chef cooked it, but it was perfect, just like the young woman from New York had described.
-I even took a picture of it.
+I kept the restaurant I had heard about for my last night in Chania.
+I was lucky to get a table at Tamam, steps from the harbor, in a 600 year old house that was once a Turkish bath.
+It’s one of the most atmospheric restaurants in town, and the lamb I had for dinner was superb, one of the best meals of my entire Greek trip – despite being next to a table of very loud German tourists.
+I have no idea how the chef cooked it, but it was different, just like the young woman from New York had described; I even took a picture of it.
 After dinner I strolled the port area, stopping at bars playing live Greek music.
 The nightlife in Chania is very lively, everything closes late, the fun goes on forever.

 As we left Greece behind, I thought of a passage in a book I had finished a few days before, ‘Mermaids and Ikons,’ of Canadian writer Gwendolyn Mac Ewen.
-She says that ‘Greece holds up a mirror which – if we care to look – contains a reflection of the truest features of our humanity, and the predicament of our mortality’.
+She says that “Greece holds up a mirror which – if we care to look – contains a reflection of the truest features of our humanity, and the predicament of our mortality.”

 Indeed it does.